 Andrew W. Mellon Postdoctoral Fellowships in the Humanities

 Five Mellon Postdoctoral Fellowships are available each academic year.
 Awards carry a competitive, full-time stipend as well as other benefits.
 Scholars spend one year in residence at Penn and teach one course in addition to conducting independent research.
-Annual calls for applications open in late spring and close on October 15th.
+Annual calls for applications open in early summer and close in early November.

 Penn Faculty Fellowships